ButThouMust/otogirisou-en-beta/README.md

 (Currently) beta patches for an English translation of Otogirisou for Super Famicom.

 **Patches from here are _not_ to be reuploaded to other sites, including but not limited to romhacking.net.**
+Note: I mean no ill will against romhacking.net with this.
+I just don't want the patch to be uploaded/published until it is finished.

 # How to patch